-Daniel is best known for his interpretation of King Nebuchadnezzar’s dream.
-This involved a highly advanced display of extrasensory perception.
-The king had a disturbing dream and ordered it to be interpreted without disclosing the contents of the dream, forcing the seer to accurately perceive the dream itself with no hints of any kind.
+The Jewish Prophet Daniel is best known for his interpretation of King Nebuchadnezzar’s dream in the biblical book that bears his name.
+The story is of a highly advanced display of extrasensory perception that changed history.
+The king had a disturbing dream and ordered it to be interpreted without disclosing any context or contents of the dream.
+This was done to ensure that the answer could only come from a divine power, forcing the seer to first accurately perceive all the contents of the dream itself, with no hints of any kind, and only then provide the interpretation.

 This statement by Aristotle sums up perfectly why theurgical operations fail.
 The pure part of our soul requires our imagination to communicate…and imagination is fickle.